wpswings/upsell-order-bump-offer-for-woocommerce/readme.md

 **12) Responsive Order Bumps design**: The WooCommerce upsell plugin offers are completely responsive for every type of device no matter whether it is Desktop, Mobile, or Tablet.

 **13) Behavioral Reporting**: Merchants can analyze the customer behavior for every individual order bump offer.
 With this behavioral report, a merchant can check the number of times a particular offer was viewed, accepted, or removed from the cart.
+It also shows the conversion rate and the total sales for every order bump upsell offer.

 **14) WooCommerce Upsell Order Bump and Cross-sell Sales Report**: With the WooCommerce Order Bump Sales Report, a merchant can track the sale of the products that were sold as a bump offer.
 It lets you track the sale of those products for a specific time and also enables you to track the sales as per individual products and product categories.